Too dense to go through: The importance of low-mass clusters for satellite quenching: Discussion

 \subsection{Ram pressure as the main culprit}

 The \citetalias{Roberts19} `slow-then-rapid' quenching scenario proposes that galaxies first experience a slow quenching phase as they approach the cluster due to what is known as starvation \citep{Larson80}.
 During this phase galaxies are not able to replenish their gas reservoir and, as a result, slowly deplete their gas available to form stars.
-In the absence of other mechanisms, starvation would slowly lead to the final quenching of galaxies, within a typical timescale $\gtrsim 3$ Gyr \citep{Peng10,Peng15}.
-However, and in particular for low mass galaxies, once they reach the inner cluster region, where the intracluster-medium (ICM) reaches $\rho_{\rm ICM} \sim 10^{-28.3}\rm gr~cm^{-3}$ ($n_{\rm H, ICM} \sim 3\times10^{-5}$[cm$^{-3}$]), the process switches to a rapid quenching phase due to the effect of ram pressure.
-The ram pressure experienced by satellites in these inner regions becomes large enough to overcome their own restoring force, triggering the rapid depletion of their gas component.
-The typical quenching timescale in this phase is of the order of $\lesssim$ 1 Gyr.
-As we have just shown in the previous section, this density is reached in these simulations at the outskirts of low mass clusters ($\sim$R$_{200}$).
+In the absence of other mechanisms, starvation would slowly lead to the final quenching of galaxies, within a typical time-scale $\gtrsim 3$ Gyr \citep{Peng10,Peng15}.
+However, and in particular for low-mass galaxies, once they reach the inner cluster region, where the ICM reaches $\rho_{\rm ICM} \sim 10^{-28.3}\rm gr~cm^{-3}$ ($n_{\rm H, ICM} \sim 3\times10^{-5}$[cm$^{-3}$]), the process switches to a rapid quenching phase due to the effect of ram pressure.
+The ram pressure experienced by satellites in these inner regions becomes large enough to overcome their restoring force, triggering the rapid depletion of their gas component.
+The typical quenching time-scale in this phase is of the order of $\lesssim$ 1 Gyr.
+As we have just shown in the previous section, this density is reached in these simulations at the outskirts of low-mass clusters ($\sim$R$_{200}$).